 Kyd Kane (She/Her/Hers)

-Ericka “Kyd Kane” Thompson is Poet Laureate of Grand Rapids, Mi, a self-taught, multi-disciplined visual artist, arts educator and most importantly, beacon of peace and love; born and raised on Grand Rapids Southeast Side.
+Ericka “Kyd Kane” Thompson is Poet Laureate of Grand Rapids, Mi, a self-taught, multi-disciplined visual artist, arts educator, and most importantly, beacon of peace and love; born and raised on Grand Rapids Southeast Side.

-For Kyd, creativity has always been a source of joy, an origin for clarity and a means for survival.
-Through childhood trauma, adulthood pain and everything in between, each creation allows her to fill holes, to feel whole, to feel real and to connect with others.
-Kyd uses self expression to generate social dialogue about the good and bad of the human experience, by exploring themes such as; poverty, privilege, gentrification, resilience and identity through community conversation, poem, installation, video, and photography.
+For Kyd, creativity has always been a source of joy, an origin for clarity, and a means for survival.
+Through childhood trauma, adulthood pain, and everything in between, each creation allows her to fill holes, to feel whole, to feel real, and to connect with others.
+Kyd uses self-expression to generate social dialogue about the good and bad of the human experience, by exploring themes such as; poverty, privilege, gentrification, resilience, and identity through community conversation, poem, installation, video, and photography.

-Kyd’s work has taken her to stages, institutes, galleries and theatres including, Detroit Masonic Temple, the Michigan State Capitol building, Kalamazoo Institute of Art, Unity Center of Peace in Chapel Hill, NC, Urban Institute for Contemporary Arts and SiTE:LAB in Grand Rapids, MI, among others.
-Her voice has been featured on NPR, WYCE Electric Poetry, TEDx, and on the intros, interludes and outros of various musical artists from all over the country.
+Kyd’s work has taken her to stages, institutes, galleries, and theatres including, Detroit Masonic Temple, the Michigan State Capitol building, Kalamazoo Institute of Art, Unity Center of Peace in Chapel Hill, NC, Urban Institute for Contemporary Arts, and SiTE:LAB in Grand Rapids, MI, among others.
+Her voice has been featured on NPR, WYCE Electric Poetry, TEDx, and on the intros, interludes, and outros of various musical artists from all over the country.

-You can find her intentionally connecting with community as the co-host of Creston Vibes: a themed open mic series, sparking conversation with the “Challenge Privilege” movement and engaging young people as a teaching artist with The Diatribe Inc.
+You can find her intentionally connecting with the community as the co-host of Creston Vibes: a themed open mic series, sparking conversation with the “Challenge Privilege” movement and engaging young people as a teaching artist with The Diatribe Inc.

 Kyd believes that her art has the power to generate vibrations that inspire, heal, challenge, affirm and provoke.
 She’s grateful for the opportunity to live a life filled with passion and purpose.